collapsed-stacks/startups/questions/1342/online-payments-on-website.md

 - tagged: `website`, `payment`
 - score: 4

-<p>I want to implement online payments on my SAT website, but most companies that provide such services require me to have a company or business name.</p>
+I want to implement online payments on my SAT website, but most companies that provide such services require me to have a company or business name.

-<p>I am 18yo and and the process of getting a company registered seems too daunting for me. <br />There is no one around me that could me help me either.
-Are there any online payment services that don't require a registered business?</p>
+I am 18yo and and the process of getting a company registered seems too daunting for me. <br />There is no one around me that could me help me either.
+Are there any online payment services that don't require a registered business?

-<p>Any other advice in general would be appreciated.</p>
+Any other advice in general would be appreciated.